-Home / Focused Guides / All Kinds of Kids / 10 Books About All Kinds of Kids
+10 Children’s Books About All Kinds of Kids

 Different is Awesome

 A little boy brings his older brother, born with one hand, for show-and-tell.
-The students ask him all sorts of questions about how he does things with one hand and realize that he can do anything they can do, he just does it differently.
-Along the way, they notice that we’re all different in one way or another, leading to the realization that not only are differences a similarity we all share, but, they are what make us unique – AND AWESOME!
+The students ask his older brother questions about how he does things with one hand.
+He can do anything they can do, he just does it differently.
+Along the way, they notice that everyone is different in some way.

 Just Ask!: Be Different, Be Brave, Be You

-In Just Ask, United States Supreme Court Justice Sonia Sotomayor celebrates the different abilities kids (and people of all ages) have.
-Using her own experience as a child who was diagnosed with diabetes, Justice Sotomayor writes about children with all sorts of challenges – and looks at the special powers those kids have as well.
+In “Don’t Call Me Special,” United States Supreme Court Justice Sonia Sotomayor celebrates the different abilities kids (and people of all ages) have.
+Using her own experience as a child who was diagnosed with diabetes, Justice Sotomayor writes about children with all sorts of challenges and looks at the special powers those kids have, too.

 Katie Can: A Story About Special Needs